rudyjahchan/rudyjahchan.github.com/source/blog/2015-01-07-vintage-terminal-css3.html.markdown

 <iframe width="100%" height="100" src="http://jsfiddle.net/rudyjahchan/qmjg92gq/embedded/result" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-Technical details on how I accomplished it can be found in [this post I did on the Carbon Five blog].
+Technical details on how I accomplished it can be found in [this post I did on the Carbon Five blog][c5-blog-post].
 I do want to say I sit on the shoulders of giants, in this case Anders Evernud and [Lea Verou][verou].
 And once more thanks for the inspiration Paul and Casey!